Adding Knowledge and Data Sources

 Scope Filtering

-When you add a data source to an agent, you can control which documents the agent has access to:
+When you add a data source to an agent, you can control which documents the agent has access to.
+Each source row shows an inline toggle with two options:

 • All documents — The agent can access every document in the source.
 As new documents are added to the source, the agent automatically gains access to them.